Braedach/Intune-Proactive-Remediation/README.md

 # Intune-Proactive-Remediation

-This contains Microsoft Endpoint Manager proactive remediation scripts that I am collecting for use or future use
+This contains Microsoft Endpoint Manager proactive remediation scripts that I am using.